-Then one day he told me he hated me and that I was the worst mummy in the world.
+One day he told me he hated me and that I was the worst mummy in the world.
 I think I asked him to come to the table for dinner….
-I was upset and so was he.
+I was desperately upset and so was he.
 He looked horrified as he said it and then cried and cried saying that he didn’t mean it.
-I also noticed that he was waking in the night and coming to my bed.
-He said he needed to have more cuddles and just seemed to want to be with me.
+He also started waking in the night and coming to my bed.
+The reason?
+Well he said he needed to have more cuddles and just seemed to want to be with me.
 It was very sweet, but just a bit odd so I was getting concerned again that something was wrong.

 Around that time I saw posts on instagram from Mom of 2 little girls who also has an almost eight year old (girl) and she was experiencing similar emotional issues with her little one.
 She has written a great post about her experiences and those of others which yours truly also threw my two pennies worth in on.
 I also chatted to other mums at school and whilst not all of them had been seeing any issues with their little people enough of them were for me to start wondering if this was just a normal phase for 8 year olds.

 It seems that I am not going crazy and fortunately my little boy probably isn’t just turning into a nightmare.
 He is probably just a very hormonal 8 year old a moody 8 year old boy who can’t necessarily control the emotions that he is experiencing.
 Changes are starting to happen.
-Scientists have discovered an earlier hormone surge that happens prior to puberty around 8 years old.
+Scientists have discovered an 8 year old hormone surge that happens prior to puberty.
 It is called Adrenarche or Adrenal Puberty and doesn’t encompass any physical change, but does impact their emotions and relationships.